It’s the outback NSW mining town that may just be Bloke Heaven, but there’s much more to it than big machinery and holes in the ground.

 Things to do in town

-• Broken Hill Regional Gallery: Don’t underestimate this country gallery – its permanent collection includes important works by John Olsen, Margaret Preston, Tim Storrier and Clifton Pugh, while an exhibition of photographic works from the MGA’s Bill Henson collection is now showing until March 4.
+Broken Hill Regional Gallery: Don’t underestimate this country gallery – its permanent collection includes important works by John Olsen, Margaret Preston, Tim Storrier and Clifton Pugh.
 Entry by gold-coin donation.
 Open daily, 10am-5pm.
 404-408 Argent St.

-• The Royal Flying Doctor Service: A brilliant experience as it drives home how far from major services Broken Hill locals and outlying farmers are.
+The Royal Flying Doctor Service: A brilliant experience as it drives home how far from major services Broken Hill locals and outlying farmers are.
 Watch a film, see the displays and the planes in the hangar, and stock up on RFDS souvenirs to help this largely self-funded operation keep going.
 The Bruce Langford Visitors Centre, Broken Hill Airport.
 Open daily.
-Adults $7, family $16.50. flyingdoctor.org.au

-• Bell’s Milk Bar: As a museum, this 1950s-style café is a bit disappointing, especially compared to the attractions above, as it only has a few bits of memorabilia and some oversized info boards about the glory days of milk bars.
-But it is well worth a stop for a brain-tinglingly sweet milkshake made with original-recipe Bell’s flavouring and a warm, caramel-doused Belgian waffle.
+Bell’s Milk Bar: As a museum, this 1950s-style café is a hit.
+Browse through the memorabilia and some oversized info boards about the glory days of milk bars.
+It is well worth a stop for a brain-tinglingly sweet milkshake made with original-recipe Bell’s flavouring and a warm, caramel-doused Belgian waffle.